Signum Documentation

 Example:

-QueryLogic.Queries.Register(typeof(CustomerEntity), () => DynamicQuery.Manual((QueryRequest request, QueryDescription descriptions) =>
+QueryLogic.Queries.Register(typeof(CustomerEntity), () => DynamicQuery.Manual((QueryRequest request, QueryDescription description) =>

 {